Jazz Transcriptions

 [more coming soon]

-Sylvain Luc Guitar Isn’t She Lovely One of many great solos by Sylvain Luc you can find on this tune while searching youtube.
+Sylvain Luc Isn’t She Lovely One of many great solos by Sylvain Luc you can find on this tune while searching youtube.
 From the Duo CD with Biréli Lagrène.
 Some of the rhythms are tricky to read and write.
 The basic 8th is swinging.
 Luc uses a lot of triplets for the 12-8 feel, plus double time 16ths.
 I tried to be somewhat accurate differentiating between notes on the 2nd or 3rd note of a triplet - makes it difficult to sight read.
 SOLO starts c.1:29

-Wes Montgomery Guitar D Natural Blues Great solos by Tommy Flanagan and Wes Montgomery with Percy Heath’s bass line.
+Wes Montgomery D Natural Blues Great solos by Tommy Flanagan and Wes Montgomery with Percy Heath’s bass line.

-Joe Pass Guitar Blues in G This is from an instructional video formerly available on youtube, but still available from the video [Joe Pass Jazz Lines].
+Joe Pass Blues in G This is from an instructional video formerly available on youtube, but still available from the video [Joe Pass Jazz Lines].
 May still be available on youtube...

 PIANO